ionStici/node/mds/nest/entity.md

 - `findOne`: Searches the database to check if a user with the provided email already exists.
 - `create`: Creates a new user instance without persisting it to the database.
 - `save`: Saves the user instance to the database.

+_await:_

+- Only when saving a row into the database you need to use the `await` keyword because it returns a promise, when creating an entry using `create` you don't need the `await` keyword.

 ### Module Setup